GioPess/Riot-Quantitative-Research/README.md

 Don't forget to give the project a star!
 Thanks again!

 ### Contact
-> For any additional information or queries, feel free to reach out to us at riotquantresearch@gmail.com.
+> For any additional information or queries, feel free to contact us at riotquantresearch@gmail.com.